Grief & Loss Therapy In San Antonio For Deep Thinkers

 It doesn’t follow rules or keep a schedule.
 It reshapes you without asking permission.

-No matter its shape, grief can feel like:
+No matter its shape, grief can feel like this:

 Waves of loss hitting without warning.